Fatigue Risk Management Systems explained

 FRMS rules and requirements

-The standards we require for an FRMS are based on the standards and guidance published by the International Civil Aviation Organization (ICAO).
+We have based our FRMS standards on the standards and guidance published by the International Civil Aviation Organization (ICAO).

 We outline our requirements in Appendix 7 of Civil Aviation Order 48.1 Instrument 2019 (CAO 48.1).